 5. Mirrored Tiles

-Mirrored tiles, such as stainless steel tiles, will show a fair amount of spotting when used in backsplash applications.
+Mirrored tiles, such as stainless steel tiles, will show a fair amount of spots when used in backsplash applications.
 It is important to note that these tiles are not just small mirrors; they are thermo-foil bonded to the surface to give them a mirror-like finish.
 The thermo-foil is a surprisingly strong material that resists cracking and chipping much better than an ordinary mirror.